 Spokane aau is spokane's youth basketball headquarters.

 Spokane AAU is home to Spokane youth basketball.
-Registration for Spokane AAU is open and the deadline to register is October 27th.
+Registration for Spokane AAU is open.
 We are considered a Coaches’ League – simply the coach forms his or her team and then registers the team for the league season.
 Players must register as a team with a head coach and assistant coach in place.
 All teams must have at least one and no more than two assistant coaches.

 Cost: $1,650/team – processing fee included